klutchell/mediaserver/README.md

 # 1. pull latest public images
 docker-compose pull

-# 2. deploy containers with docker compose
+# 2. deploy or update containers with docker compose
 docker-compose up -d --remove-orphans
 ```

 ## Usage

+* Log in to plex and claim server to your plex.tv account
-* Log into each service and enable http authentication
+* Log in to each service and enable http authentication

 ## Author